geneontology/noctua_app_stack/README.md

 ## Staging app stack:

 #### Modify `vars.yaml`.
-- These can be set on command line using the -e flag.
+- These can also be set on command line using the -e flag.
   - Barista:
     - uri
     - username
     - password
-  - DockerHub if planning on staging to a remote machine
-    - docker_hub_user: defaults to username on local machine.

-#### Stage Artifacts Locally.
+#### Stage Artifacts.
+- Staging tasks at a glance:
-  - Create and stage blazegraph journal.
+  - Creates blazegraph journal.
+  - Creates Solr Index
-  - Stage repos
+  - Clones repos
     - noctua-form, noctua-landing-page, noctua-models, go-site
-  - Note: Stage the journals below to speed up minerva start up time.
-    - Create stage_dir if it does not exist
-    - Copy`blazegraph.jnl` to stage_dir
+  - Creates docker-compose and configuration files from templates.
-    - Copy`blazegraph-go-lego-reacto-neo.jnl` to stage_dir
+- Staging to a remote machine:
+  - Refer to [this document](./docs/AWS_README.md) for provisionning an instance on AWS

 ```sh
 # on Mac: